 The Save icon is the third icon from the left in all six applications.
 Simply click it to save the document.

 Click here to learn more about the save icon in various toolbars.

 There is a icon in the taskbar.
 It is either a disk, a square with a downward arrow, or a square.
 When changes are made to the document, these icons turn red.

 Save As will make a copy of a document.
 When Save as is performed, the original document will be closed, and the new document will replace the original document on the user’s screen.

 Save a Copy

-Like saving for the first time and Save as, clicking Save a Copy will cause the dialog to appear.
-The difference is that Save a Copy will store the document in the designated place, and the original document will still appear on the user’s screen.
+Save a Copy is almost identical to Save As.
+However, the difference is that Save a Copy will store the document in the designated place, and the original document will still appear on the user’s screen.

-This drop-down menu has items in it.
-Each one is a standard format to save the document into.
+This drop-down menu is a list of file formats.
 The list contains only those formats which pertain to the document types that the application can read and edit.

 For example, if it is a Writer document, the list will not contain spreadsheet or presentation formats.
 It will contain OpenDocument Text (ODT) and DOCX.

 When the dialog is first launched, using Save as or Save a Copy, the drop-down will be in the format of the document being used to create the new document.
 If the original document was in a Word format, the drop-down will be in that Word format when the dialog is launched using Save as or Save a Copy.